lagriffedigitale/wp-install-with-wpcli/README.md

 3. Start ./wp-install.sh in your terminal interface and follow the guide

 ## Requirements
-* French language understanding (for the moment...)
+* French language understanding (for the moment not translated...)
 * WP-CLI installed on your environment